Skip to main content

 What documents do I need for a Serbia visa?

-Do I need a Serbia visa if I have a Schengen visa?
+Do I need a Serbia visa if I have a Schengen, UK, or US visa?

 How long does a Serbia visa take from Dubai?

 Processing typically takes 10 to 15 working days.
 During peak periods, especially around the EXIT Festival in June/July, processing may extend beyond 15 days.
-Allow additional time for courier delivery if submitting to the Serbian Embassy in Riyadh from the UAE.
+The online route via welcometoserbia.gov.rs can be faster than a sticker visa for eligible nationalities.

 Need Expert Visa Assistance?